The group’s scope includes:

 Ethan Barron, Department of Athletics

-Leticia Haynes ’99, Office of Institutional Diversity and Equity
+Leticia Haynes ’99, Office of Institutional Diversity, Equity, and Inclusion

-Gretchen Long, Department of History and Office of Institutional Diversity and Equity
+Gretchen Long, Department of History and Office of Institutional Diversity, Equity, and Inclusion

-Molly Magavern, Office of Institutional Diversity and Equity
+Molly Magavern, Office of Institutional Diversity, Equity, and Inclusion

 Tarun Yadav ’21, Student

-Williams has, over the decades, diversified its student body, faculty, and staff.
-We aspire to be diverse out of our “conviction that encountering differences is at the heart of the educational enterprise.”
-We aspire to be inclusive so that the members of our community feel welcome, valued, and supported.
-We aspire to be equitable so that everyone may take full advantage of all the educational opportunities and resources that the college has to offer.
+The college has, over the decades, diversified its student body, faculty, and staff.
+We aspire to be diverse because understanding and respect across cultures throughout the world is essential and because “encountering differences is at the heart of the educational enterprise.”
+We aspire to be equitable so that all members of our community may take full advantage of the educational opportunities and resources that the college has to offer.
+We aspire to be inclusive so that the members of our community are welcome, valued, and supported and feel a sense of belonging.
+We understand that diversity, equity, and inclusion are inextricably intertwined with educational and institutional excellence.

 This working group is charged to develop higher-level goals and strategies concerning: